-However, like any other CNS stimulant, Ritalin has a high potential for misuse and dependence.
-This risk can be higher for individuals who live with a substance use disorder, such as alcohol use disorder (AUD).
+Like any other CNS stimulant, Ritalin has a high potential for misuse and dependence.
+This risk can be higher for individuals with a history of substance abuse, including alcohol use disorder (AUD).

 In severe cases, Ritalin misuse, especially when mixed with other substances, could result in overdose or death.

 Methylphenidate has a series of common side effects, including: